joques/pervasive/README.md

 ### Cloning the repository

-When cloning the repository, make sure to include the modules (with the right versions).
+When cloning the repository, make sure to include the submodules (with the right versions).

 <pre><code>
 [sudo] brew install node